compbiozurich/UZH-BIO392/course-results/2022/Kim-Wild/day08/reading.md

 ## Task 2

 Why should you use multiple tandem repeat detection algorithms to look for repeats in biological sequence? \
--> to find TRs in the refrence genome
+-> to find TRs in the refrence genome \
+-> the different algorightms create redundant or overlapping annotations, several statistical frameworks for filtering false positive annotations

 What different functionalities does TRAL provide?
 -> for de novo annotations, a scaffold for executing and parsing external TRD software is implemented \